DeMoriarty/DeMoriarty.github.io/_posts/2023-7-13-similarity_based_2.md

 ### Different distributional similarity methods

-In addition to the negative exponential of KL divergence used in the original paper, we will also explore the use of cosine similarity with following two distributional modeling methods:
+Instead of the negative exponential of KL divergence used in the original paper, we will explore the use of cosine similarity with following two distributional modeling methods:

 **Log of Laplace**